Human Circulatory System: Introduction

 Ventricles

-- They receive blood from the auricles and pump it outside the heart.
+- These are the lower chambers.- They receive blood from the auricles and pump it outside the heart.

 - Right ventricle receives deoxygenated blood from right auricle and pumps it into the lungs for oxygenation through pulmonary artery.